wordswords/dotfiles/README.md

 # VIM keybindings

-1. &lt;Tab&gt; to activate autocomplete plugins specific to Python and CPP modes, and then the default autocomplete of vim after that
+1. &lt;Tab&gt; to activaue autocomplete plugins specific to Python and CPP modes, and then the default autocomplete of vim after that
 2. Down cursor arrow to launch a shell-based grep through a path while editing a source file, and when you’ve done that:
 3. Left and right cursor arrows to move through the syntaxic errors
 4. Up cursor to toggle the file browser/NERDTree buffer